George Pas, formerly of 6th Battalion The Rifles.

 Sergeant George Pas served as a Reservist with 6th Battalion The Rifles for over 14 years, completing tours of Afghanistan, Ukraine, America and Cyprus.
 An exemplary soldier, George rose through the ranks, earned a Lord Lieutenant’s Certificate of Commendation for Meritorious Voluntary Service and a Colonel in Chief’s commendation signed by HRH Prince Philip.

 But in 2011, just before George was due to start his third tour of Afghanistan as a newly promoted Platoon Sergeant, disaster struck.
 He was involved in a serious road traffic accident whilst travelling on his motorbike and sustained catastrophic injuries, including breaking his back in eight places.
-George was paralysed from the chest down and now relies on a wheelchair for mobility: a situation that has impacted his relationships with friends, former comrades and family members.
+George was paralysed from the chest down and now relies on a wheelchair for mobility.

 Yet despite the debilitating nature of his injuries and the effect they have had on George’s day-to-day life, his thirst for a challenge has never waned.
 Determined to still do as many outdoor activities as possible, in 2013 George approached ABF The Soldiers’ Charity for help towards the costs of an all-terrain mobility aid.
 The ‘Overlander’ is an electrically powered, off-road mobility vehicle designed to tackle extreme outdoor surfaces: an ideal tool for an injured, but intrepid, former soldier.